kaye360/joshkaye/README.md

 ## Notes

 ### src/_Examples
 This directory contains example code to be used as reference or to copy/paste into a /src/Sections file.
-Its purpose is to be used in the starter theme as filler content
+It is also for starter theme filler content

 ### src/Sections
 This directory contains re-usable, pre-built sections that are commonly used across sites